The Ivory Coast Political Crisis of 2010: State of Play and Outlook

 To understand and better explain the political situation in Côte d'Ivoire, which is similar to most West African countries, we must review the historical factors linked to this country.
 After independence, Africa gradually took over its political, economic, and social destiny.

 1. The evolution of the African political sphere

 Table 1: Transformation of the political sphere in West Africa (source DOUKOURE,2020)

 From its independence until 2020, we have always found that Africa has struggled to find the right formulas to apply legal texts inspired by a different context, that of the former colonizers.

 An example of a political crisis: is the Ivorian political crisis of 2010.
 The Ivorian political crisis of 2010 remains the deadliest in its history, as it officially killed more than 3,000 people and countless other people.
 This crisis has caused negative economic growth.
 GDP went from 2.02% in 2010 to -4.39% in 2011.
 This crisis has very deep origins.

 Table 2: The root causes of the 2010 political crisis in Côte d‘Ivoire.

 After the 2010 crisis, the Ivorians joined the political party led by their ethnic group.
-The Ivory Coast has indeed more than 61 ethnic groups but the main ethnic groups now correspond to the main political parties: the Ivorian national front (FPI) led by Laurent gbabo who is a bete, the Democratic Party of Côte d'Ivoire (PDCI) led by henri konan Bédié who is Baoulé and the rally of republicaions (RDR) led by allassane Dramane ouattara who is Dioula.
+The Ivory Coast has indeed more than 61 ethnic groups but the main ethnic groups now correspond to the main political parties: the Ivorian national front (FPI) led by Laurent Gbagbo who is a bete, the Democratic Party of Côte d'Ivoire (PDCI) led by Henri Konan Bédié who is Baoulé and the rally of republicaions (RDR) led by Alassane Dramane Ouattara who is Dioula.
 These three political parties represent 95% of the population.